garden-io/garden/docs/reference/config.md

     # A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
 It is
     # considered to have run successfully if it returns an exit code of 0.
 Any other exit code signals an error, and
     # the remainder of the workflow is aborted.
+    # The script may include template strings, including references to previous steps.
     script:

 # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden